 Filing a workers’ compensation claim can be a complex process.
 It is common for insurers to deny claims due to a lack of evidence or the belief that the employee is responsible for his or her injury.
 If you find yourself in these situations, you may want to consult with a workers’ compensation lawyer.

-An Athens work injury attorney can help you prepare your documents and gather evidence to prove your right to benefits.
+A Georgia work injury attorney can help you prepare your documents and gather evidence to prove your right to benefits.
 If the insurer denies your claim, he or she can file an appeal on your behalf and advocate for your right to fair compensation.
 As soon as possible after your accident, consult with a lawyer who can represent your claim.